alexandertrefz/essence/packages/website/README.md

   directly.
 The site should use that file rather than a second grammar that can drift from it.

-## The test in a documentation package
+## The tests in a documentation package

 `tests/diagnosticCodes.spec.ts` is the gate that every `DiagnosticCode` the Compiler can emit has a section in `diagnostics.md`, and that no section